vives-databases-2019/spacex-database/README.md

 ```

-8. What 'Iridium' missions (name) where launched? (using only launches table)
+8. What 'Iridium' missions (name) were launched? (using only launches table)

 ```sql